One of the brightest solutions around

-Solatube is recognised as being one of the most efficient tubular daylighting systems on the market, as confirmed in independent tests by the Building Research Establishment (BRE).
+Solatube is recognised as being one of the most efficient tubular daylighting systems on the market.
 This is because:

-- The Solatube dome also incorporates a Fresnel lens which diverts more light down the tube over an average UK year than other domes which do not use a lens.
+- · The Solatube dome also incorporates a Fresnel lens which diverts more light down the tube over an average UK year than many other domes which do not use a lens.

-Thanks to Solatubes intelligent design you would probably need to install a larger diameter system, or a greater number of systems, from anyone else in order to deliver the same amount of light.
+Thanks to Solatubes intelligent design you may need to install a larger diameter system, or a greater number of systems, from other manufacturers in order to deliver the same amount of light.

 Brighter than roof and sky lights